ewingjm/power-version/README.md

 These commits will automatically increment the solution version.
 The kind of increment depends on the commit message title and is based on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/):

-- A commit message with an '!' after the Conventional Commits type is a major increment (`refactor!: delete obsolete components`)
+- A commit message with an `!` after the Conventional Commits type is a major increment (`refactor!: delete obsolete components`)
-- A commit message with a Conventional Commits type of 'feat' is a minor increment (`feat: create an application`)
+- A commit message with a Conventional Commits type of `feat` is a minor increment (`feat: create an application`)
 - A commit message containing anything else is a patch increment (`fix: contact form script error`)

 #### Non-metadata commits